MrShoenel/vissoft-2018/tool/readme.md

 # About
-This repository contains a tool to visulaize joint probabilities of quality models.
+This repository contains a tool to visualize joint probabilities of quality models.

-_(We should put some more details here what this is exactly.)_

 ## Install and Run
 Please follow these steps after having cloned the repository: